-Only One Option at a Time for a Particular Device HDX RealTime Webcam redirection and HDX RealTime Media Engine should not be enabled at the same time.
-If you use HDX or an application-specific optimization pack (e.g. Zoom Media plugin), Native USB Redirection / Fabulatech USB Redirection should be disabled.
+Business) should not be enabled at theIf you use HDX or an application-specific d HDX RealTime Media Engine (Skype for same time.
 Settings on the Server Side Settings on the Client Side The following policy settings must be enabled: Multimedia conferencing (enabled by default) Windows Media Redirection (enabled by default) For details, see https://docs.citrix.com/en-us/citrix-virtual-apps-desktops/multimedia/webcam-compression.html.
 Go to Sessions &gt; Citrix &gt; Citrix Global &gt; HDX Multimedia.
 Enable Multimedia redirection (enabled by default).
 Enable HDX RealTime Webcam redirection.
 Configure the webcam resolution, 352 x 288 by default, and other settings if required.
+Certain webcam models may only support specific resolutions.
+If the USB redirection is enabled (not recommended), use Device Rules to forbid the forwarding of the webcam via USB redirection.
+See the section above (see page 873).